 Information about different Māori health providers on the West Coast and the services they provide.

-Find out about your options for Māori health services at West Coast hospitals and clinics, including cultural support workers, health promotion and Kaumātua support.
+Find out about your options for Māori health services, including cultural support workers, health promotion and Kaumātua support.

 An information page published by Nelson Marlborough Health covering such things as health professionals’ cultural competency, the cultural appropriateness of health services and health literacy within the Maori community by increasing awareness of cancer signs and syptoms and by increasing understanding of the cancer pathways and processes.